 Differences of opinion are an inevitable part of the democratic process.
 We encourage all our members to try to better understand each other through open dialog.
-If you are being harassed or discriminated against, or notice that others are being harassed or discriminated against, and you do not feel comfortable voicing your objections directly with the offending party, or, if voicing your objections has not resolved the issue, you may contact a member of the Executive Board directly to file a grievance.
+If you are being harassed or discriminated against, or notice that others are being harassed or discriminated against, and you do not feel comfortable voicing your objections directly with the offending party, or, if voicing your objections has not resolved the issue, you may contact a member of the Steering Committee directly to file a grievance.

 - “Grievant” refers to the party filing the grievance.
 The Grievant may consist of an individual member or multiple members wishing to file the same grievance against the Member(s) in Question.